fiso64/slsk-batchdl/README.md

   --nec-max-bitrate <rate>     Necessary maximum bitrate --nec-max-sample-rate <rate> Necessary maximum sample rate

-  --skip-existing              Skip if a track matching the conditions is found in the output folder or your music library (if provided)
+  --album-search               Also search for "[Album name] [track name]".
+Occasionally helps to find more --skip-existing              Skip if a track matching the conditions is found in the output folder or your music library (if provided)
-  --music-dir <path>           Specify to also skip downloading tracks which are in your library, use with --skip-existing --skip-if-pref-failed        Skip if preferred versions of a track exist but failed to download.
+  --music-dir <path>           Specify to also skip downloading tracks which are in your library, use with --skip-existing --reverse                    Download tracks in reverse order --skip-if-pref-failed        Skip if preferred versions of a track exist but failed to download.
 If no pref. versions were found, download as normal.
   --create-m3u                 Create an m3u playlist file
   --m3u-only                   Only create an m3u playlist file with existing tracks and exit